smilers/windows-itpro-docs/windows/security/application-security/application-isolation/windows-sandbox/windows-sandbox-install.md

 - At least two CPU cores (four cores with hyper-threading recommended)

 > [!NOTE]
-> Windows Sandbox is currently not supported on Windows Home edition.
-> Beginning in Windows 11, version 24H2, all inbox store apps like calculator, photos, notepad and terminal are not available inside Windows Sandbox.
+> Beginning in Windows 11, version 24H2, inbox store apps like Calculator, Photos, Notepad and Terminal are not available inside Windows Sandbox.
 Ability to use these apps will be added soon.

 ## Installation

-1. Ensure that your machine is using Windows 10 Pro or Enterprise, build version 18305 or Windows 11.
+1. Ensure that your machine is using Windows 11 or Windows 10, version 1903 or later.

 2. Enable virtualization on the machine.